Organic infant formula & feeding support

 Read more: Choosing Store Bought Baby Food

-How to reduce salt in your child’s diet
+How to help reduce salt in your child’s diet

 How can parents reduce the amount of sodium in their child’s diet?
 When feeding babies, select foods that are designed for infants since they have lower sodium levels, or prepare homemade foods that are made with no added salt.4